 Stingless bees visit a wide variety of plant species.
 They prefer small flowers, dense inflorescence, and flowers with long corolla tubes that are wide enough for the bees to enter.
 Bees collect nectar and pollen from plants.
 Nectar, a sweet secretion from the floral and extra-floral nectaries of flowers, is the raw material for honey.
-Pollen is a protein rich food for the bees.
-If nectar –secreting plants are available in large numbers with short or no dearth period in a locality, then meliponiculture can be successful in such a place.
+Pollen is a protein-rich food for the bees.
+If nectar –secreting plants are available in large numbers with a short or no dearth period in a locality, then meliponiculture can be successful in such a place.

 The plants which are visited by stingless bees are: Groundnut, mustard, safflower, soybean, sunflower, onion, chilli, carrot, tomato, drum stick, cashew nut, custard apple, jackfruit lemon, coconut, coffee cardamom, rubber, mango, pomegranate, aonla, chrysanthemum, jasmine, African marigold, neem, tamarind etc.